 Ultimately, these varying units of sounds and images are what Saussure calls “signifier”.
 Whereas the “concept” is how these specific sounds and images creates meaning—of what we shall call the “ideality of sense”.
 It “makes sense” that the sound and image of the word “tree” coincides with each other.
 Yet, there is no particular reason why the sound “tree” is linked to the image of a tree.
 Their relationship is “arbitrary”.
 This is known as the “arbitrariness of the sign”.

 Before we move any further, let us once again, return to the beginning where I said that language consists of two forms: speech (sounds) and writing (images).
 What we begin to see is how the fundamental properties of speech and writing are required in order to represent the concept of language.
-Another words, speech is actually a form of writing and vice versa, since they are both representing the same language that we already know.
+In other words, speech is actually a form of writing and vice versa, since they are both representing the same language that we already know.
 Thus, Plato was wrong when he said that writing is only used to represent speech, and that speech is more authentic than writing since it is closer to our thoughts (refer #1).

 The complication arises from the influence of Louis Hjelmslev at the Copenhagen school of linguistics, who points out that the signifier (sound-image) is characterized as physical forms, whereas the signified “concept” is a mental concept.
 For example, we get a mental concept, such as an image of a tree in our minds, when we physically read the signifier “tree” as it appears before your eyes on this page.
 This “material” external form of writing (i.e. this text) along with the external sounds you hear (i.e. when someone is talking to you) are combined together as an mental “internal” concept.
 Everything that is visually external to you, along with every sound you externally make / hear, is only possible because of how your brain processed it internally.
 When someone is explaining to you how thunderclouds are formed at a coffee shop, you are creating an internal mental image of what they are externally signifying as they speak.

 The twist Derrida puts into all this, are two things.
-First, this internal signified / “mental concept”, is actually just more signifiers (we will not fully understand why this is the case until we get to Husserl’s phenomenology and temporality).
+First, this internal signified / “mental concept”, is actually just more signifiers that rapidly expands (the inflation of “language” as signifier) [we will not fully understand why this is the case until we get to Husserl’s phenomenology and temporality].
 For example, if I write the word “poop”, in your head you will be thinking of poop in conjunction with speaking to yourself the sound “poop”.
 This mental “poop”—the “mental concept”, which is an image of a piece of poop—is just another signifier, and not a signified.
 To explain this simply, Derrideans often uses the popular “chasing the dictionary” example.
 Every signifier I search in the dictionary (i.e. poop) will lead me to its definition (signified), which is just more signifiers that are used to describe the signifier I searched for.
 Suppose that, within this definition, I do not know what another signifier meant, and I begin to search for that signifier and the same thing happens.
 As a result, I endlessly chase the dictionary around for signifiers, only to find out that there are near infinite amount of signifiers that represents other signifiers (also, when I search and look into the etymology of these signifiers, I find more signifiers).
 These signifiers which leads to different signifiers is where the idea of difference comes from (it is also found in Saussure’s text, I cannot recall where from memory).
 The fact that I know poop is not the same as dog or table, chair, etc. allows poop to have its meaning.

 Second, while Hjelmslev thinks only the signified is an internal mental concept.
 We now see how—since the signified is just more signifiers—even the signifier becomes internal.
 This will be a contradiction that we will encounter in the next few sections between Husserl’s external “indication” and internal “expression”.
 It is why Derrida points out that, “the outside